-Strongest consideration will be given to individuals who are recognized nationally or internationally for scientific leadership within their field of expertise.
-Applicants must have no substantial conflicts of interest that would impair in the scientific integrity of the work of the Task Force including financial, intellectual, or other conflicts.
+Strongest consideration will be given to individuals who are recognized nationally or intentionally for scientific leadership within their field of expertise.
+Applicants must have no substantial conflicts of interest that would impair the scientific integrity of the work of the Task Force including financial, intellectual, or other conflicts.

-Nominated individuals will be selected for the Task Force on the basis Start Printed Page 37080of their qualifications (in particular, those that address the required qualifications, outlined above) and the current expertise needs of the Task Force.
-It is anticipated that 2 individuals will be invited to serve on the Task Force beginning in January, 2007.
+Nominated individuals will be selected for the Task Force on the basis of their qualifications (in particular, those that address the required qualifications, outlined above) and the current expertise needs of the Task Force.
+It is anticipated that 4 individuals will be invited to serve on the Task Force beginning in January, 2008.
 AHRQ will retain and consider for future vacancies the nominations of those not selected during this cycle.

-Nominations may submitted in writing or electronically, but must include (1) the applicant's current curriculum vitae, and (2) a letter explaining how this individual meets the qualification requirements and how he/she would contribute to the Task Force.
+Nominations may be submitted in writing or electronically, but must include (1) the applicant's current curriculum vitae and contact information, (2) a letter explaining how this individual meets the qualification requirements and how he/she would contribute to the Task Force.
 The letter should also attest to the nominee's willingness to serve as a member of the Task Force.